namerafal/currency-converter-react/README.md

 # Currency converter in REACT - Rafał Olewicz

-This is an example of a currency calculator that converts the currency into PLN Currency rates are taken from an open API
+This is an example of a currency calculator that converts the currency into PLN.\
+Currency rates are taken from an open API

 ## OG Image